What We Lose When We Automate Too Much

 - Am I still choosing—or just accepting what’s been chosen for me?

 We’re not anti-automation.
-But we are at a cultural crossroads where unchecked convenience could lead to widespread complacency.
-As more tools promise to think, feel, and act for us, the responsibility to preserve human skills and values becomes even more critical.
+But as more tools promise to think, feel, and act for us, the need to protect distinctly human strengths becomes urgent.

 References: